LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hobor-calibration.md

 # Sanity check that the path exists
 file.exists(path) # must be TRUE otherwise, check if you are in the correct folder
 # Create a vector with your folder names
-folder=paste0(rep("hobo", 24), 1:24) # Change "hobo" to the words you name for the folders. #change 24 to the total number of HOBO that you have in the calibration.
+folder=paste0(rep("hobo", 24), 1:24)
+# Change "hobo" to the words you name for the folders.
+# Change 24 to the total number of HOBO that you have in the calibration.
-## Make sure the name of your folder matches the vector created here.
+# Make sure the name of your folder matches the vector created here.
 ```
 Now that you set the path and the folder contents, you need to iterate over the files to create a list of your HOBO csv data.